Social Security Break-Even Calculator | Tool For Planning

 The Bottom Line

-A break-even calculator can help you decide the best time to start your Social Security benefits.
-These calculators will tell you when your cumulative Social Security benefits would break even based on different retirement ages.
-You could choose to start your benefits early and get lower payments or wait until later to start your benefits and get larger payments.
-These calculators can help you decide which option is right for your situation by showing you how long it will take for the cumulative amount of the larger payments to catch up with the smaller payments.
+You could start your benefits early and get lower payments or wait until later to start your benefits and get larger payments.
+These calculators can help you decide which option is suitable for your situation by showing you how long it will take for the cumulative amount of the larger payments to catch up with the smaller payments.

 Frequently Asked Questions